jguadagno/jguadagno.github.io/_presentations/build-a-native-mobile-application-using-ionic-and-javascript.md

 In this session, you will see how you can build rich, powerful, robust mobile applications that are clean, simple, and functional.
 These applications can use [Cordova](http://cordova.apache.org/), [PhoneGap](http://phonegap.com/) to deploy natively or be a modern-day web application.

 All you need for this session is to know are HTML, CSS, and JavaScript: the building blocks of the web.
-You’ll even learn AngularJS as you work with Ionic and this talk.
+You'll even learn AngularJS as you work with Ionic and this talk.